-The coconut meat is the part of the coconut from which most products can be obtained.
+Coconut meat is the part of the coconut from which most products can be obtained.

-Coconut milk is not the same as the coconut water from the coconut.
+Coconut milk is not the same as coconut water from the coconut.
 The milk is thick and creamy and contains more fat.
-Fresh coconut meat is shredded and pressed until a rich and creamy milk is produced.
+Fresh coconut meat is shredded and pressed until rich and creamy milk is produced.
 Coconut milk is the basis of many Asian dishes and a great substitute for regular milk.

 Coconut oil can be produced in several ways.
 Virgin coconut oil is made like coconut milk.
 After pressing the milk, the oil is separated from the water.
 This method leaves the oil most naturally since no other substances are added.
-It has a strong coconut flavor and many nutrients.
+It has a strong coconut flavour and many nutrients.

 Coconut oil has a low melting point (25 degrees) and is therefore ideal for the confectionery industry.
 Also, the high smoke point (180-200 degrees) is ideal for baking, cooking, and frying.
 And not only that – coconut oil is known for many more benefits and is used not only in the kitchen but also in the bathroom.